dkvz/dkvz-scripts/README.md

-# Some scripts I started gathering
+# Various scripts I use
+Meant for Linux systems.
+Might work on Mac I don't know.

-# Environment variables I use
+# Environment variables
 Should be set in bashrc or default values will apply (use `export VARIABLE_NAME=value`).

+None of these are mandatory.
+I think.

 * DELETEME_FILE - Path to the throwable notepad text file (see n.sh)
 * GUI_TEXT_EDITOR - Path to a graphical text editor to use